 One of Britain’s best-loved and most popular personalities, Helen Lederer began her career in stand-up comedy at London’s famous Comedy Store, as part of the early 80s comedians including French & Saunders, Rik Mayall, Ade Edmondson and Harry Enfield.

 On radio she was a head teacher with the late Rik Mayall in the BBC DRAMA ‘A HIGHER EDUCATION’ among other afternoon plays, as well as narrating BOOK OF THE WEEK - including Liz Jensen’s ‘THE FRIENDSHIP CENTRE’.
 Helen has been a panellist THE NEWS QUIZ, QUOTE UNQUOTE, ROOM 101, JUST A MINUTE, EXCESS BAGGAGE, OPEN BOOK, GREAT LIVES and A GOOD READ.
 She has written and presented PICK OF THE WEEK several times, as well as writing and starring in two comedies, ‘ALL CHANGE’ and ‘LIFE WITH LEDERER’.
-Her book ‘LOSING IT’ is currently being adapted for film and TalkBack is producing her comedy ‘TEENAGE POETRY’ for BBC Radio 4.
+Her book ‘LOSING IT’ is currently being adapted for film.

 As a sought-after journalist, Helen has had her own column in WOMAN AND HOME, was the columnist for wine in THE EXPRESS and she is the Agony Aunt for MY WEEKLY MAGAZINE.
 Her books include ‘COPING with HELEN LEDERER’, ‘SINGLE MINDING’, ‘GIRLS NIGHT OUT and